 If you’ve been keeping up-to-date with Florida news over the past few months, you will more than likely be familiar with the alleged delaying tactics employed by former Clerk of Courts Brenda Forman in her ongoing divorce proceedings.
 Mrs. Forman had claimed that her estranged husband, also a former Clerk of Courts, was incompetent, and questioned his mental capacity in a petition which was dismissed following a hearing on December 5.
-Mrs. Forman could have a contempt ruling, after she did not turn up at court for that hearing, although this was dismissed by the judge.
+Mrs. Forman could have a contempt ruling after she did not turn up at court for that hearing, although this was dismissed by the judge.

 Genuine Concern or Stalling Tactics?

-While Mrs. Forman is adamant that she filed the petition, and also sought appointment as her estranged husband’s guardian, due to genuine concerns over his competency, stating that Howard Forman regularly forgot to take medication and attend medical appointments.
-However, Mr. Forman’s legal team have denied he has any problems with his mental capacity, and previously looked to appoint an independent guardian to ascertain whether his wife had already defrauded him.
+While Mrs. Forman is adamant that she filed the petition, and also sought an appointment as her estranged husband’s guardian, due to genuine concerns over his competency, stating that Howard Forman regularly forgot to take medication and attend medical appointments.
+However, Mr. Forman’s legal team has denied he has any problems with his mental capacity, and previously looked to appoint an independent guardian to ascertain whether his wife had already defrauded him.
 As the bitterly acrimonious divorce continued, the question was raised – was Mrs. Forman deliberately trying to delay proceedings?
 If so, why?

 Divorcing in Fort Lauderdale

-Divorce is never a pleasant experience, and becomes even more traumatic when one, or both parties indulge in some kind of stalling tactics.
+Divorce is never a pleasant experience and becomes even more traumatic when one, or both parties indulge in some kind of stalling tactics.
 Whatever the reasons behind it, dragging out a bitter divorce is never in anyone’s best interest, a fact which is particularly pertinent when there are children involved.
 While it’s unlikely to be an enjoyable process under any circumstances, a Fort Lauderdale divorce can be a smoother, less emotionally damaging life experience if you and your estranged spouse can be civil.